 “A well-timed leaders’ visit can add up to 1.5% to your vote in tight races.
 People are more motivated to feel that the seat is in play, to participate accordingly, and it’s easier to fundraise if the leader is fronting your event.”

-And this election, like others in just about any plurality-based system, is all about the swing ridings – the ones boasting the thinnest margins of victory in 2011 or where loyalties are most likely to turn.
+And this election, like others in just about any plurality-based system, is all about the swing ridings, the electoral districts won with the thinnest of margins or where loyalties are most likely to turn.
 This is where the leaders are giving as much face time as possible.

 Interactive: This map illustrates the political landscape going into Thursday’s election and where the party leaders have been campaigning from May 5 to June 9.
 Swing ridings in the seat-rich region around Toronto, Hamilton and Niagara will be key.Ridings versus campaign stops »